Amplitudes/amplitudes/_pages/workguidelines.md

 If you are taking time off, then note that in advance and don't submit weekly reports during that period.

-If work-related travel is coming up, please submit a report BEFORE the travel and AFTER the travel.

 ## Travel

 * Get permission from JJ before booking any travel over €200.
-  Under €200, assume "lazy consensus", meaning email him and default is "yes" unless he raises an objection within 3 working days.
+  Under €200, email him and default is "yes" unless he raises an objection within 3 working days.
   If the travel is more urgent, mention "urgent" in the email subject.